 When you manage attachment, you buy better time.
 You negotiate from strength.
 You hire with clarity.
 You pivot by data, not fear.
 The compounding starts to show.
 It feels slow, until it does not.

-My challenge to you: audit your last five big choices.
-Were they driven by fear of being “behind”?
+My challenge: audit your last five big choices.
+Were they driven by fear of being behind?
 If so, reset.
 Define your process goals for the next 30, 60, and 90 days.
 Train your team to respect the lag time.
 Great outcomes will follow.

 Shift your focus to daily behaviors you control.
 Keep your standards high, but let results arrive on their timeline.
 Review progress weekly, not hourly.

-Q: What signals show that patience is working?
+What signals show that patience for entrepreneurs is working?

 Look for steady improvements in conversion rates, retention, sales cycle time, and unit economics.
-Those signals prove your process is compounding.
+Those signals prove your process is compounding even before revenue explodes.

-Model multiple runway scenarios.
-Set your minimum terms in advance.
+Model multiple runway scenarios in advance.
+Set your minimum terms before you need capital.
 If a deal only solves panic, wait or cut burn.
 Choose partners, not saviors.

 Pivot when key assumptions break for two or more cycles with honest testing.
 Patience supports learning; it should not defend a dead end.

 Share small wins often.
-Tie them to behavior.
-Give clear 30-60-90 day goals.
+Tie them to specific behaviors.
+Give clear 30, 60, and 90 day goals.
 Celebrate consistency and customer value, not hype.